Skip to content

 • International Student Council Facebook page: Many students use this Facebook page to share information about available apartments, to find a roommate, or to buy/sell furniture.

-• Word of mouth: Ask your friends and classmates if they or anyone they know are looking for a roommate!
+• Ask your friends and classmates if they or anyone they know are looking for a roommate!

-• Things to consider when choosing a roommate: Who you live with may be even more important than where so live, so it’s very important to think through the decision of whether to have roommates and who your roommates will be.
-Check this list of questions as you consider who to choose as a roommate.
+• Who you live with may be even more important than where so live, so it’s very important to think through the decision of whether to have roommates and who your roommates will be.

 Landlord-Tenant Rights